Numerical Accuracy

 LRE=log10computedcertifiedcertified\text{LRE} = -\log_{10} \frac{|\text{computed} - \text{certified}|}{|\text{certified}|}

 All browser applications, including MIDAS, compute with IEEE 754 double-precision floating-point numbers.
-The significand is 52 bits, so the theoretical upper limit for LRE is approximately 15.9.
+The significand stores 52 bits, with an implicit leading bit giving 53 significant bits.
+The theoretical upper limit for LRE is approximately 15.9.
+LRE values in the tables are rounded to one decimal place, so values of 15.95 or above appear as 16.0.

 Univariate Summary Statistics